One of the most fun things to do when you are expecting is to watch pregnancy movies that will get you in the mood for your impending bundle of joy.

 This is one of my favourite pregnancy movies, the babies are so cute!

 This documentary follows 4 babies in different parts of the world.
-It’s such a nice insight to parenthood and baby life in different countries and cultures.
+It’s such a nice insight into parenthood and baby life in different countries and cultures.

 With footage shot all over the world, this documentary explores what makes babies such a miracle.